 The Housing Agency’s Affordable Additional Rental Unit (ARU) Program implements a series of six ordinances enacted by the County Council and signed by Mayor Kawakami in December of 2019.
 The purpose of these ordinances is to promote the construction of ARUs and provide incentives to those building ARUs to offer those units for rent at affordable rental prices.

 The first step for a homeowner who wishes to build an ARU is to confer with the Planning Department to determine if your property qualifies.
 If it does qualify, the Planning Department will provide the owner with an ARU Clearance Form.
-To learn more about this first step please contact Britini Ludington Braun at the Planning Department at 241-4079 or by email at email@example.com.
+To learn more about this first step please contact the Planning Department at 241-4050 or by email at firstname.lastname@example.org.

 Once the Affordable ARU is constructed and ready to rent, the owner must provide the Housing Agency with a copy of a rental or lease agreement to verify that the ARU is being rented at or below the required price.
 Providing a copy of the lease agreement to the Housing Agency begins the required five-year time period of affordability.
 The homeowner will then be required to provide a new or updated lease agreement each year during this five-year period.
 If the homeowner fails to meet the affordable rental promise they made when signing the Affidavit of Affordability, they will be required pay the amounts they received in savings under the program.

 The full details of the program are laid out here: Rules & Regulations Governing the Certification of Affordable Additional Rental Units.
-If you have additional questions about the program, please email firstname.lastname@example.org or call (808) 241-4444.
+If you have additional questions about the program, please email XXXXXX or call XXXXXX.

-To recap, if your property qualifies for an ARU, you may submit the Affidavit by email to email@example.com or by placing the form in the Housing Agency’s secure drop box on the Rice Street side of the Pi`ikoi Building at the Civic Center, or by regular mail to:
+If your property qualifies for an ARU and you would like to participate in the program please complete the Affidavit of Affordability below and submit it to the Housing Agency for review and certification.
+You may submit the Affidavit by email to XXXXX, by placing the form in the Housing Agency’s secure drop box on the Rice Street side of the Pi`ikoi Builidng at the Civic Center, or by regular mail to: